The Power Of Asymmetric Bets In Business And In Life

-Even for those careers that have a pre-ordained “on rails” path which begins at university, like medicine for instance, there are still infinite variables along the way which have a profound effect on the ultimate outcome.
+Even for those careers that have a pre-ordained “on rails” path, which begins at university, like medicine, for instance, there are still infinite variables along the way which have a profound effect on the ultimate outcome.

-In this piece then I want to address a technique which enables us to maximise our chances of success in the face of this chaos.
+In this piece then I want to address a technique that enables us to maximise our chances of success in the face of this chaos.
 Not a way of choosing our ideal outcome – which is impossible – but rather of making it more likely that we arrive somewhere we find agreeable; whether for ourselves, our families, our businesses, or our communities.

 That technique is the liberal use of asymmetric bets.